 Appointment After Braces

 Your post-braces appointments are less frequent than your braces appointments were, but they’re still important.
-Generally, Reddick Orthodontics schedules retainer check appointments every two to six months, although this depends on your specific situation.
+Generally, Melbourne Orthodontics schedules retainer check appointments every two to six months, although this depends on your specific situation.
 During these appointments, the fit of your retainer can be checked and adjustments can be made if necessary.

 Melbourne Orthodontics is an Indian Harbour Beach and Melbourne, Florida orthodontic practice that offers braces and InvisalignⓇ.
 From the initial consultation to the braces removal appointment and beyond, the Melbourne Orthodontics team is here to help you get beautiful straight teeth.
 Call us anytime to arrange an appointment.